aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/resize-image-in-word-document/_index.md

 ﻿---
-title: Resize Image in a Word Document – Aspose.Words for .NET
+title: Resize Image in a Word Document
+second_title: Aspose.Words for .NET
 articleTitle: Resize Image in a Word Document
 linktitle: Resize Image in a Word Document
 description: "Resize an image in a Word document.
 NPOI does not provide an opportunity to resize an image using C#."